-- 5.7.
-A design basis accident is a postulated accident leading to accident conditions for which a facility is designed in accordance with established design criteria and conservative methodology, and for which releases of radioactive material are kept within acceptable limits (see SSR-4[1]).
-All estimates of source terms should include allowance for the ingrowth of radioactive decay products (e.g. Am) over the lifetime of the facility. - 5.8.
-Requirements relating to the design basis for items important to safety and for the design basis analysis for a nuclear fuel cycle facility are established in Requirements 14 and 20 of SSR-4 [1], respectively. - 5.9.
+5.7.
+A design basis accident is a postulated accident leading to accident conditions for which a facility is designed in accordance with established design criteria and conservative methodology, and for which releases of radioactive material are kept within acceptable limits (see Requirement 17 of SSR-4 [1]).
+All estimates of source terms should include allowance for the ingrowth of radioactive decay products (e.g. 241 Am) over the lifetime of the facility.

+5.8.
+Requirements relating to the design basis for items important to safety and for the design basis analysis for a nuclear fuel cycle R&D facility are established in Requirements 14 and 20 of SSR-4 [1], respectively.

+5.9.
 The specification of the design basis will depend on the potential radiological hazard associated with the nuclear fuel cycle R&D facility, and will need to comply with design requirements as well as siting and other regulatory requirements.
 Consideration should be given to all internal hazards, external hazards and their credible combinations selected in the site evaluation phase and associated with the design basis for the facility.
-These hazards might include internal and external explosions (in particular hydrogen explosions), chemical and toxic releases, internal and external fires, dropped loads and handling errors, earthquakes, extreme meteorological phenomena (in particular flooding and tornadoes), accidental aircraft crashes and other applicable external hazards as defined in the site evaluation report.
-A list of postulated initiating events to be considered for nuclear fuel cycle facilities is provided in the Appendix of SSR-4 [1].
+These hazards might include internal and external explosions (in particular, hydrogen explosions), chemical and toxic releases, internal and external fires, dropped loads and handling errors, earthquakes, extreme meteorological phenomena (in particular, flooding and tornadoes), accidental aircraft crashes, and other applicable external hazards as defined in the site evaluation report.
+A list of postulated initiating events to be considered for nuclear fuel cycle facilities is provided in the Appendix of appendix to SSR-4 [1].

 5.10.
-The specification for the design basis should take account of events that might be the consequence of other events, such as a flood following an earthquake, or multiple events initiated by one external event, such as fire or multiple leaks within the facility caused by an earthquake.
+The specification for the design basis should take account of events that might be the consequence of other events, such as a flood following an earthquake, or multiple events initiated by one external event, such as fire or multiple leaks within the facility caused by an earthquake (see para.
+6.61 of SSR-4 [1]).